PartlySaneStudios/partly-sane-skies/README.md

 Shows you information about which crops are the best to use for the composter at the current moment in time

 ![Top Crops to Compost](images/crop_compost.png)

+### Best Bit Shop Profit

+A lot of people use the bits accumulated from booster cookies to convert to items to sell on the auction house.
+Instead of having to guess which items are the best and for what price, it will now recommend to you the items that sell for the most coins per bit.

+### Best Skymart Profit

+Shows which items are the most profitable for the copper cost.
+Which ones have the most coins per copper

 </details>